 backslash (\) character, like in the following example:

 C:\Program Files\eMagicOne\Store Manager for ...\

-recommended to use with Automated Product Import for Magento):
+recommended that this method be used with Automated Product Import for Magento):

 the following expressions for this field: